JayaniLakshika/paper-quollr/paper-quollr.md

 ---
-title: 'quollr: An R Package for Visualizing 2D Models from Nonlinear Dimension Reductions in High Dimensional Space'
+title: 'quollr: An R Package for Visualizing $2-D$ Models from Non-linear Dimension Reductions in High Dimensional Space'
 description: |
-  Non-Linear Dimension Reduction (NLDR) techniques have emerged as powerful tools to visualize high-dimensional data in low-diemnsioanl space.
-However, their complexity and (hyper)parameter choices may lead to distrustful or misleading results.
-The R package quollr is developed as a new tool to help to determine which method, which (hyper)parameter choice provide the most accurate representation of $p-D$ data.
-Clustering data from cardinalR package, is used to illustrate the algorithm and its use within the package.
+  Non-linear dimension reduction (NLDR) methods provide a low-dimensional representation of high-dimensional data (p\text{-}D) by applying a non-linear transformation.
+However, the complexity of the transformations and data structures can create wildly different representations depending on the method and (hyper)parameter choices.
+It is difficult to determine whether any of these representations are accurate, which one is the best, or whether they have missed important structures.
+The R package quollr has been developed as a new visual tool to determine which method and which (hyper)parameter choices provide the most accurate representation of high-dimensional data.
+The `triangular_3d_data` data from the cardinalR package is used to illustrate the algorithm and its application within the package.
 draft: yes
 author:
 - name: Jayani P.G.
 Lakshika